hauze-v/web-dev/mdn-css/css-layout/multiple-column-layout/NOTES.md

 **Note**: It isn't possible to cause an element to span some columns.
 The property can only have the value of `none` (which is the default) or `all`.

+## Columns and fragmentation ##
+The content of a multi-column layout is fragmented.
+It essentially behaves the same way as content behaves in paged media - such as when you print a webpage.
+When you turn your content into a multicol container it is fragemented into columns, and the content breaks to allow this to happen.

+Sometimes, this breaking will happen in places that lead to a poor reading experience.
+In our example, we've used multicol to lay out a series of boxes, each of which have a heading and some text inside.
+The heading becomes separated from the text if the columns fragment between the two.

+To control this behavior we can use properties from the CSS fragmentation specification.
+This gives us properties to control breaking of content in multicol and in paged media.
+For example, add the property `break-inside` with a value of `avoid` to the rules for .card.
+This is the container for the heading and text, and therefore we do not want to fragment this box.

+At the present time it's also worth adding the older property `page-break-inside: avoid` for best browser support.